json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 - Converting the serialized string content into an intance of the `Document` class.
 - Building instances of the corresponding resource class (eg `Article`) by going through the document's primary data (`Document.Data`, [see primary data spec](https://jsonapi.org/format/#document-top-level)).

-This base document parser is NOT responsible for any parsing that is unique to only client or server side parsing.
-That responsibility has been moved to its respective implementation through the abstract `DocumentParser.AfterProcessField()` method.
+Responsibility of any implementation-specific parsing is shifted through the abstract `DocumentParser.AfterProcessField()` method.
 This method is fired once each time after a `AttrAttribute` or `RelationshipAttribute` is processed.
-It allows a implementation of `DocumentParser` to intercept and complement the parsing of a resource with additional logic that is required for that specific implementation.
+It allows a implementation of `DocumentParser` to intercept the parsing and add steps that are only required for clients/servers.

 #### ClientDeserializer
 The client deserializer complements the base deserialization  by
 * overriding the `AfterProcessField` method which takes care of the Included section
 	* after a relationship was deserialized, it finds the appended included object and adds it attributs and (nested) relationships
-* taking care of remaining top-level members.
-These are members of a json:api `Document` that will only ever be relevant to a client-side parser:
+* taking care of remaining top-level members. that are only relevant to a client-side parser (meta data, server-side errors, links).
-	* Top-level meta data (`Document.Meta`)
-	* Server-side errors (`Document.Errors`)

 #### ServerDeserializer
-For server-side parsing, no extra parsing needs to be done after the base deserialization is complerted.
+For server-side parsing, no extra parsing needs to be done after the base deserialization is completed.
 It only needs to keep track of which `AttrAttribute`s and `RelationshipAttribute`s were targeted by a request.
 This is needed for the internals of JADNC (eg the repository layer).
 * The `AfterProcessField` method is overriden so that every attribute and relationship is registered with the `IUpdatedFields` service after it is processed.

 ## Serialization